About Greek Life

 - Greek Life has been an integral part of UNT since 1952.

-- In 2014, members of UNT Greek organizations logged 10,742 hours of community service.
+- In the 2017-2018 academic school year members of UNT Greek organizations have

 - Greek Men and Women are very active and engaged on campus and are often involved in the leadership of other student organizations.